Context

 Project Objectives

-Through a co-construction approach centered around a community of practice, this project seeks to support the development and sustainability of agricultural motels in Quebec.
-It aims to produce a detailed profile of existing agricultural motels, their target users, and their current and potential host environments.
+Through a co-construction approach centred on a community of practice, this project aims to support the development and sustainability of agricultural motels in Québec.
+It will do so by building a detailed profile of existing initiatives, their target users, and their current and potential host environments.

-The project also intends to establish a community of practice focused on the challenges facing agricultural motels.
-This community will be supported through knowledge transfer, the sharing of tools, and the organization of collective intelligence activities.
+The project’s goal is therefore to establish a community of practice dedicated to the issues surrounding agricultural motels.
+This community will be fueled by knowledge transfer, the sharing of practical tools, and activities designed to foster collective intelligence.

-Here is the definition recently adopted by four organizations spearheading these emerging initiatives within Quebec's agricultural landscape:
+Here is the definition recently adopted by four organizations leading these emerging initiatives in Québec’s agricultural landscape:

-"An agricultural motel is an organization (with varying legal forms) whose mission is to bring together, on a single site, several tenant farming businesses or relatively autonomous commercial activities of the same social economy enterprise.
-The organization provides access to shared production infrastructures and/or equipment to facilitate agricultural and agri-food establishment."
+“An agricultural motel is an organization (with varying legal status) whose mission is to bring together, on a single site, several tenant farm businesses—or different relatively autonomous divisions of one social enterprise—while making shared production infrastructure and/or equipment available to them, to facilitate agricultural and agri-food business start-ups.”